HerXayah/road-to-yuzu-without-switch/README.md

  # Introduction
- Hey, im Yukii and I'm writing you a guide on how to install yuzu without having a Switch, since I discovered this is literally a pain in the ass.
+ Hey, im Lilly and I'm writing you a guide on how to install yuzu without having a Switch, since I discovered this is literally a pain in the ass.
  I try to make it as easy as possible, but be sure to check this out if you need new keys, since I try to keep this always up-to-date! <3

  # Guide